-Brussels Sprouts: The Mighty Mini Cabbages That Pack a Nutritional Punch
+Brussels Sprouts: The Mighty Mini Cabbages Packed with Vitamin C

 Source: USDA FoodData Central